Category: Suilan Books

 Tani Ryuzo's family relationship map

 Tani is my unique character as he connects two realms.
 The fictitious Ekho realm and the mortal realm.
 His strongest ally is Amu, his mother’s brother, and Cale, the god of calamities.
 Like Amu, Tani has chosen to take on a ward.
 So Tani is connected to Deniz and Hakan through Hera.
 Since I’m currently writing on Chapters 6 and 7, this character relationship map reveals a hidden character who has not shown up yet.
-(Can you guess who?)

 Members of the Septum